rome/tools/website/src/_includes/docs/project-config.md

 #### `linter.rules.js.rules`

 A map with the name of the rule as key, and their configuration as value.
-Check [#configure-a-rule] for more details.
+Check [rule configuration section](#configure-a-rule). for more details.

 Example: